AntonisGkortzis/islander/guide.md

 ![](./images/lalaria.jpg)

 * [Banana](http://www.skiathos-tours.gr/en/what-to-see/beaches/banana.php): If you are involved with windsurfing, then you have to visit the beaches Banana.
-The famous beaches of Banana, consist of the Little and Big Banana, also called Bay Krassa.
+The famous beaches of Banana, consist of the Little and Big Banana.
 They acquired its present name from nudists who once frequented there.
 Banana beach is also a magnet for young people, as it offers the opportunity to do all kinds of water sports.

 ![](./images/banana.jpg)

-* [Kastro](https://www.skiathos-tours.gr/en/what-to-see/beaches/kastro.php): Under the old medieval town of Skiathos, at the northernmost point of the island, lies a beautiful beach called Kastro (Castle).
+* [Kastro](https://www.skiathos-tours.gr/en/what-to-see/beaches/kastro.php): Under the old town of Skiathos, at the northernmost point of the island, lies a beautiful beach called Kastro (Castle).
 The combination of a swim in the crystal clear waters and a visit to the ruins of the castle, it is definitely one of the tours you should not miss during your stay in Skiathos.

 ![](./images/kastro.jpg)

 * [Lechouni](https://www.skiathos-tours.gr/en/what-to-see/beaches/lechouni.php): The tradition says that Nikotsaras, a hero of the Greek Revolution 1821, has been buried here.
 The beach itself is rocky with white pebbles and offers a beautiful but also wild beauty.
-It is not an organized beach but the road access is good.
+It is not an organized beach, but the road access is good.

 ![](./images/lechouni.jpg)

 #### <a name="eatSkiathos"></a>Where to eat
-There are about a hundred of interesting restaurants, taverns, cafes and bars on the island.
+There are about a hundred of interesting restaurants and taverns on the island, some of which are listed down below:

 * [Limanaki Tavern](https://www.tripadvisor.com.gr/Restaurant_Review-g775993-d1928279-Reviews-Limanaki-Skiathos_Town_Skiathos_Sporades.html)
 * [Marmita](https://www.tripadvisor.com.gr/Restaurant_Review-g775993-d4195146-Reviews-Marmita-Skiathos_Town_Skiathos_Sporades.html)